Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 * There are repeated failures in reading information from a required storage.
 * An exception occurs reading from the input queue.

-## Default behavior
+## What happens when a critical error occurs in NServiceBus?

 partial: default

-## How do I override critical error default behavior?
+## How do I deal with critical errors?

+Often, critical errors are transient (e.g. database is temporarily unavailable), and once resolved, the system will continue processing where it left off with no further action or intervention.
+Thus, the default behavior is often indefinitely sufficient for most systems.
+However, there may be situations when overriding the default behavior is preferred.

-It's possible to provide a custom [Action](https://learn.microsoft.com/en-us/dotnet/api/system.action-1) to override the default behavior.
+## When should I override the default behavior?

-Some situations where this might be useful are:
+Some situations when overriding the default behavior might be useful are:

-* To restart the endpoint and reset the transport connection to attempt to resolve underlying issues in receiving or dispatching messages.
 * To notify support personnel when the endpoint has raised a critical error.
 * To stop an endpoint handler from executing beyond the configured recoverability policy.
+* To allow deliberate restarting of the endpoint and resetting the transport connection to attempt to resolve underlying issues in receiving or dispatching messages.

-To override the default behavior, use the following code:
+## How do I override the critical error default behavior?

+It's possible to provide a custom [Action](https://learn.microsoft.com/en-us/dotnet/api/system.action-1) to override the default behavior:

 snippet: DefiningCustomHostErrorHandlingAction

-### Stopping the endpoint

-When a critical error occurs, it is often unknown if the issue is recoverable.
-A sound strategy is to terminate the process (e.g. via `Environment.FailFast` or `IHostApplicationLifetime.Stop`) when a critical error occurs and rely on the process hosting environment to restart the process as a recovery mechanism.
-This is a resilient way to deal with critical errors.

-Before terminating the process, the NServiceBus endpoint can attempt a graceful shutdown which can be useful in non-transactional processing environments:

-snippet: StopEndpointInCriticalError

-Note: [The Microsoft Generic Host's](/nservicebus/hosting/extensions-hosting.md) `IHostApplicationLifetime.Stop` method also stops the NServiceBus endpoint gracefully.

-Warn: Calling `criticalErrorContext.Stop` without terminating the host process will only stop the NServiceBus endpoint without affecting the host process and other components running within the same process.
-It is recommended to restart the process after stopping the endpoint.

-### Host OS recoverability
+### Critical error handling strategies

+#### Terminate and restart the process

-Whenever possible rely on the environment hosting the endpoint process to automatically restart it:
+1. Ensure the environment is configured to automatically restart processes when they stop.
   * IIS: The IIS host will automatically spawn a new instance.
   * Windows Service: The OS can restart the service after 1 minute if [Windows Service Recovery](/nservicebus/hosting/windows-service.md#installation-setting-the-restart-recovery-options) is enabled.
   * Docker: Ensure that containers are configured with `restart=always`.
 See [Start containers automatically (Docker.com)](https://docs.docker.com/config/containers/start-containers-automatically/)
+2. Terminate the process.
+If using `Environment.FailFast` or `IHostApplicationLifetime.Stop`, the NServiceBus endpoint can attempt a graceful shutdown which can be useful in non-transactional processing environments.

+#### Stop the endpoint

+To only stop the endpoint without terminating the process, the [Microsoft Generic Host's](/nservicebus/hosting/extensions-hosting.md) `IHostApplicationLifetime.Stop` method stops the NServiceBus endpoint gracefully.

+Warn: Calling `criticalErrorContext.Stop` without terminating the host process will only stop the NServiceBus endpoint without affecting the host process and other components running within the same process.
+It is recommended to restart the process after stopping the endpoint.

+snippet: StopEndpointInCriticalError

-### A possible custom implementation
+### Example custom implementation

 NOTE: The following implementation assumes that the endpoint instance is hosted in isolation and that the hosting environment of the process will restart the process after it has been killed.